RF Coax Connectors Includes:

 Although UHF connectors, PL259 and SO239 variants are often used in semi-professional applications they are not widely used in all areas.
 The drawback of the UHF or Amphenol connector is that it has a non-constant impedance across the length of the cable.
 This limits their use as an RF connector to frequencies of up to an absolute maximum 300 MHz.

-Soldering PL259 UHF connectors is not always easy.
+Soldering the original style PL259 UHF connectors is not always easy.
 It is necessary to know exactly what to do to ensure a reliable connection is made.
 If the connector is not made properly then there is the possibility of an open or short circuit appearing.

 The tools required are quite straightforward and available in most home, college or company workshops: